 Evidence and examples create the foundation upon which your claims can stand firm.
 Without proof, your arguments lack credibility and teeth.
 However, laundry listing evidence is as bad as failing to provide any materials or information that can substantiate your conclusions.
 Therefore, when you introduce examples, make sure to judiciously provide evidence when needed and use phrases that will appropriately and clearly explain how the proof supports your argument.

+There are different types of claims and different types of evidence in writing.
 You should introduce and link your arguments to evidence when you

 state information that is not “common knowledge”;